Nitish Kumar did injustice to Chirag Paswan: Tejashwi's remark triggers talk of new poll equation

 Explained: How Muslim-Yadav factor will play out for Nitish Kumar in Bihar polls

-Nitish Kumar remarked mockingly that my father could not have got elected to the Rajya Sabha without the JD(U)s support since we had only two MLAs.
+Nitish Kumar remarked mockingly that my father could not have got elected to the Rajya Sabha without the JD(U)'s support since we had only two MLAs.
 He should remember that my father was promised a Rajya Sabha berth by the then-BJP chief Amit Shah himself," he said.

 Bihar Elections 2020: Assembly wise schedule, date of polling and counting